Exploring Li-ion Transport Properties of Li$_3$TiCl$_6$: A Machine Learning Molecular Dynamics Study: Results and Discussion

 \subsection{Diffusion coefficients}

 The diffusion of Li-ions was determined from DLMD trajectories, where the positions of Li atoms, denoted as $\left\{\boldsymbol{r_i(t)}\right\}_{i=1}^{N} $ , are tracked as a function of time $t$ for all $N$ Li atoms.
-This involves calculating the mean square displacement of Li atoms, $\mathrm{ MSD}_{\mathrm{Total}} $ including correlated motion \cite{msd, anti_msd} as follows.
+This involves calculating the mean square displacement of Li atoms, $\mathrm{ MSD}_{\mathrm{Total}} $ \cite{msd, anti_msd} as follows.